Steven-Grevera/ENC4265/manual.md

 ## Difficulty
 ![image](https://github.com/user-attachments/assets/99c1fae0-da0e-47cb-9438-977709c063bc)
-*Figure 144: Image of the different diffculty levels you can chose after you've selected a corridor.
+*Figure 144: Image of the different difficulty levels you can choose after you've selected a corridor.
 Image Taken By: Steven Grevera*

 Shadow Corridor 2’s difficulty levels are fairly straightforward and pretty well kept to their names.
-However, much of what is changed isn’t clear until you play the game at higher levels and by then, you may have forgotten how you started.
-If you are new to the Shadow Corridor franchise, or maze style games in general, you should certainly pick Beginner.
+However, much of what has changed isn’t clear until you play the game at higher levels, and by then, you may have forgotten how you started.
+If you are new to the Shadow Corridor franchise or maze-style games in general, you should certainly pick Beginner.

 ### Beginner